yochaigal/cairn/system/rules.md

 If **multiple attackers** target the same foe, roll all attack dice and keep the single highest result.
 If attacking with **two weapons** at the same time, roll both dice dice and keep the highest.

-### Attack Modifiers

-If fighting from a position of weakness (such as through cover or with bound hands), the attack is **impaired** and the attacker must roll *1d4* damage regardless of the attacks damage die.
-**Unarmed** attacks are always considered **impaired**.
-If fighting from a position of advantage (such as against a helpless foe or through a daring manoeuvre), the attack is **enhanced**, allowing the attacker to roll *1d12* damage instead of their normal die.

 ### Blast
 Attacks with the **blast** quality affect all targets in the noted area, rolling separately for each affected character.
 Blast refers to anything from explosions to huge cleaving onslaughts to the impact of a meteorite.